S/V PAVITI TERN

 FALL 2003 & WINTER 2004

 The fall of 2003 took me out to West Tisbury on the island of Marthas Vineyard to visit my mate from the cod fishing days.
 Peter was my mate for many years on F/V LAURA.
-With his own hands Pete had built a large boat house complete with mezzanine platform and railroad track and all the tools to completely restore wooden boats.
-On windy days in the winter we would go into the woods and cut wood suitable for making knees.
+With his own hands Pete had built a large boat house complete with mezzanine platform and all the tools to completely restore wooden boats.
+On windy winter we would go into the woods and cut wood suitable for making knees.
 Pete cut all the knees for PAVITI TERN and did not charge me a dime.

 The spring of 2005 found us in a quonset hut tent with a new helper, Richard Cottreau.
 He was an extraordinary master shipwright from Wedgeport, Nova Scotia.
 He was brought to this country by Mackenzie to build his famous Cuttyhunk bass boats of which he built hundreds of them.
 Many are still in use today.
 In his youth he had worked many years in the shipyards in Lunenburg Nova Scotia.
 There was not a task that Richard could not handle from keel bolts to topmast, he could do it all.
 Without his help the restoration of PATIENCE would have not been possible.
 The tent was provided by FL TRIPP & SONS free of charge.
 She was launched and christened with her previous name PAVITI TERN in the spring of 2006.
 She had no mast or interior to allow her to take up after so many years of her being out of the water.